-We can spend a lot of time finding the right furniture, making the perfect accessories, and overall creating the right atmosphere for our homes, but if something isn’t right, like a bad smell, then our humble abode is far from perfect.
+We can spend a lot of time finding the right furniture, making the perfect accessories, and overall creating the right atmosphere for our homes, but if there’s a bad smell, then our humble abode is far from perfect.
 While a pleasant aroma can’t make a home beautiful, a bad odor can turn even the most beautifully decorated home into a place to avoid.
-Below, we take a look at the reasons our houses might have a bad smell and things to do for a fresh scent.
+Below, we take a look at the reasons our houses might have a bad smell, and things to do for a fresh scent.
 As usual, I love using natural remedies as much as possible.
 Some simple home remedies use plants and basic cleaning with baking soda, vinegar, salt, and other natural cleaners.

-Open the windows and doors (with screens to keep the bugs out) and get fresh air.
+Open the windows and doors and get fresh air.
 Have you noticed when you return home after being away a few days that your house has a stale odor?
 I hate that smell.
 Open the windows and get a nice circulation of air through your home.

 Clean The Air With White Vinegar and/or Lemon Juice

 Place a bowl of white vinegar in the room to absorb odors.
 I have a bowl on the counter in my kitchen at all times.
 It helps dissipate old cooking odors.(This is NOT RECOMMENDED for homes with cats or dogs as vinegar is toxic to cats.
 Lemon juice is toxic to both) For years, my sister has placed bowls of vinegar around the rooms when having a party.
 It helps absorb cigarette smoke too.
 If you want to clean the air and add a fresh scent, boil lemon peels in water.
 Remove from stove and when cool, put strained lemon water in a bowl.
 Place in room that requires freshening.
 Add a small fan if necessary.